dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### 2 : Prepare the app

-Before going further you should login to the heroku cli.
+Before going further login to the heroku cli.

-To login you have to use the [heroku toolbelt](https://toolbelt.heroku.com/standalone).
+To login use the [heroku toolbelt](https://toolbelt.heroku.com/standalone).

-This provides you access to the Heroku Command Line Interface (CLI), which can be used for managing and scaling your applications and add-ons.
+This provides access to the Heroku Command Line Interface (CLI), which can be used for managing and scaling your applications and add-ons.

-After installing the toolbet just run
+After installing the toolbet just run the following

 ```
 $ heroku login